 Description

+The lack of comprehensive sexuality education in schools and the stigma around adolescents' sexual activity prevents adolescents from accessing high-quality accurate sexual and reproductive health information and services.
 For adolescents, pharmacists have the potential to be an entry point to sexual and reproductive health services in the primary care system.
 Understanding the acceptability of pharmacists delivering contraceptive counseling is important to ensure that delivery of service by pharmacists meets the needs of adolescents.
-We will use qualitative methods to elicit the experiences of adolescents to ascertain how we can improve the service delivery and experience of adolescents accessing sexual and reproductive health care in the pharmacy setting.
+We will use qualitative methods to better understand adolescents' views and experiences of receiving contraceptive information from community pharmacists to ascertain how we can improve the service delivery and experience of adolescents accessing sexual and reproductive health care in the pharmacy setting.

 Essential criteria: